FuelLabs/fuel-indexer/docs/src/graphql/relationships.md

 }
 ```

-#### Explicit foreign key breakdown
+#### Explicit foreign keys

 For the most part, this works the same way as implicit foreign key usage.
-However, as you can see, instead of implicitly using `book.id` as the reference column for our `Book` object, we're instead explicitly specifying that we want `book.name` to serve as our foreign key.
+However, as you can see, instead of implicitly using `book.id` as the reference column for our `Book` object, we're _explicitly_ specifying that we want `book.name` to serve as our foreign key.
 Also, please note that since we're using `book.name` in our foreign key constraint, that column is required to be unique (via the `@unique` directive).